 Hofstra understands that students may make arrangements to stay outside of the residential halls, and as such the location of students in the halls is not monitored by residential assistants or other University staff.
 If a student intends to leave his or her residence hall for an extended period of time, the student is strongly encouraged to advise the residence hall staff before leaving, to avoid the student being reported “missing.”
 If, however, there is reason to believe a resident student is missing, all reasonable efforts will be made to locate the student to determine his or her state of health and well-being.
 These efforts, which are done in conjunction with Public Safety, include, but are not limited to, checking the student’s room, speaking with friends and/or roommates, checking ID access, locating the resident student’s vehicle and calling the student’s cell phone number or other known contact information.

 Where a resident student has been missing for 24 hours, students, employees or other individuals should make a report to Residence Life, the Dean of Students Office, or the Department of Public Safety.
 All missing student reports will be referred immediately to the Department of Public Safety.
-If upon investigation by Public Safety, the resident student is determined missing, staff from Public Safety and/or Student Affairs will contact the resident’s designated “Confidential Contact” within 24 hours.
+If upon investigation by Public Safety, the resident student is determined missing, staff from Public Safety and/or the Division of Student Enrollment, Engagement, and Success will contact the resident’s designated “Confidential Contact” within 24 hours.
 For any resident student under the age of 18, Hofstra will notify a custodial parent or guardian, in addition to any other individual designated on the Confidential Contact Information Form, within 24 hours after the time the resident student is determined to be missing by the Department of Public Safety.
 Public Safety will continue to investigate, utilizing established investigative procedures in collaboration with staff from Residential Programs, other campus offices and local law enforcement agencies.
 When a “Confidential Contact” cannot be located or has not been assigned, Public Safety will inform the appropriate law enforcement agency and/or make contact with the resident student’s parent or legal guardian.
 In all cases where the Department of Public Safety determines that a resident student is missing, Public Safety will notify the appropriate law enforcement agency within 24 hours of that determination.

 Medical waste is any biological waste that is capable of releasing or exposing potentially infectious communicable disease to another person during handling of items, such as sharps or needles,that are contaminated with any bodily fluids.
 All medical waste must be disposed of in the appropriate container according to University policy.